 Symptoms of Pain

-If you experience a painful shoulder, it may indicative of an injury.
+If you experience a painful shoulder, it may be indicative of an injury.
 Athletes and non-athletes experience different pain thresholds, which can make it difficult to diagnose pain among diverse populations and patients.
 What is the same, however, is the result of exceeding an individual pain threshold.

 Symptoms and signs of pain are:

 - Pain occurs while doing an activity, when resting, or when performing a certain movement

 - Pain does not subside after 24 hours

 - Causes shortness of breath

 - Keeps you up at night

 - Leads to disability or time off from practice, training, or performing